-We use upgraded drilling rigs with noise reducing features and quiet hydraulic fracturing technology.
+We use upgraded drilling rigs with noise-reducing features and quiet hydraulic fracturing technology.
 These features reduce the noise from our operations.
+In addition to mitigating noise at the source, we may also install sound walls, as needed.
 Light

 We use light-emitting diode (LED) lights strategically oriented away from homes, making our operations less visible to our neighbors.